Make a Christmas Tree With Folded Book Pages

 This is a fun group project with friends or children.
 I made mine on one of my visits to a local nursing home.
 One lady got right into it and made one out of an old Reader's Digest.
 It was fun and the home made décor added a cozy feeling to the place.

-A magazine is, of course, smaller than a standard novel so will make a thin tree.
+A magazine is, of course, smaller than a standard novel so will make a skimpy tree.
 You can make a one-sided Christmas tree to sit on a bookshelf up up against a wall.
 For a fuller look, glue or tape two magazines together.

 - First, remove the book's cover.
 Bend the binding to make it more pliable.